adsric/do/tutorials/do/lemp.md

-# How to setup your LEMP server on Ubuntu 17.10
+# How to setup your LEMP server on Ubuntu 18.04 LTS

 The goal of this tutorial is to provide the steps needed for the right environment configuration to host a PHP application.
 To achieve this, you need to install and configure: